May 31, 2011

 “This award is the result of the dedication of our employees, physicians and volunteers to provide the very best of care to every patient every day.
 I am so pleased that their commitment to excellence has been recognized on a national level,” said MRMC CEO Robert Otwell.

 Maury Regional Medical Center is the largest hospital between Nashville and Huntsville offering a vast array of specialty services.
 From a comprehensive interventional and surgical heart program to a neonatal intensive care and cancer center, the medical center offers a wide range of advanced services.
 MRMC operates Marshall Medical Center in Lewisburg and Wayne Medical Center in Waynesboro, which were included in the study.
-In addition, MRMC operates the outpatient facilities of Lewis Health Center in Hohenwald and Spring Hill Health Center in Spring Hill.
+In addition, MRMC operates the outpatient facilities of Lewis Health Center in Hohenwald and Maury Regional Spring Hill in Spring Hill.

 “This year, the 10 Top Health Systems set a new standard for high quality of care across all of the communities they serve,” said Jean Chenoweth, senior vice president for performance improvement and 100 Top Hospitals programs at Thomson Reuters.